wdporter/i-am-that-vuepress/20-the-supreme-is-beyond-all/readme.md

 **Q:**&ensp;How is the Supreme affected?

 **M:**&ensp;What can affect it and how?
-The source is not affected by the vagaries of the river nor is the metal by the shape of the jewelry.
+The source is not affected by the vagaries of the river nor is the metal by the shape of the jewellery.
 Is the light affected by the picture on the screen?
 The Supreme makes everything possible; that is all.

 **Q:**&ensp;How is it that some things do happen and some do not?